 - Refrigerator: Store in an airtight container for up to 1 week.
 Pop one in the microwave for a few seconds to make it ooey gooey again!

 - Freezer: Once cooled completely, store cookies in a freezer-safe container for up to 2 months.
-Thaw before serving.
+Thaw at room temperature before serving.

 Joanna Gaines Chocolate Chip Cookie Recipe FAQs

-Using less butter and a heaping teaspoon of baking soda helps create a thicker, bakery-style cookie.
+Using less butter and a heaping teaspoon of baking soda helps create a thicker, bakery-style cookie that spreads less while baking.

 More Chocolate Chip Cookie Recipes You’ll Love